mminer/mminer.github.com/_posts/2018-01-25-unity-scene-view-bookmarks.md

 title: "Unity Scene View Bookmarks"
 ---

 Unreal Engine has a [handy feature](https://www.youtube.com/watch?v=_i-d5OZmhWI) that allows you to bookmark the viewport camera's current position then return to it later.
-Press <kbd>control</kbd> and a number from 0-9 to create a bookmark, then later press the number you chose to move the viewport camera back to its previous position.
+Press <kbd>control</kbd> and a number from 0 to 9 to create a bookmark, then later press the number you chose to move the viewport camera back to its previous position.
 It gets you no closer to releasing that MMORPG you overscoped, but it sure is useful.

 Unity lacks this convenience, but it's straightforward to extend the editor and implement the feature ourselves.
 Rev up your code editor (or skip to [the finished script](https://github.com/mminer/scene-view-bookmarks/blob/master/SceneViewBookmarker.cs) if you just want the goods).